-Group Skills for MBCT Workshop – Foundational Training (Oxford, UK)
+Group Skills for MBCT Workshop – Foundational Training (Online)

 Ruth Baer and Marie Johansson

 Teachers of MBCT and those training to teach MBCT